Generic Name and Formulations:

 Do not swallow tab(s) intact.
 Allow tab(s) to disintegrate in the mouth when taken with a sip of liquid; then swallow.
 Or, may add tab(s) to small volume of liquid (~1tbsp); consume entire contents after dispersion.
 All: give in 2 divided doses.
 Partial onset: <4yrs or <20kg: not recommended. ≥4yrs (20–40kg): initially 500mg daily; increase at 2-week intervals by increments of 500mg/day to max 1500mg/day; (>40kg): initially 1000mg daily; increase at 2-week intervals by increments of 1000mg/day to max 3000mg/day.
 Myoclonic: <12yrs: not recommended. ≥12yrs: Initially 1000mg daily; increase at 2-week intervals by 1000mg/day to target dose of 3000mg/day.
 Tonic-clonic: <6yrs: not recommended. ≥6yrs (20–40kg): initially 500mg daily; increase at 2-week intervals by 500mg/day to max 1500mg/day; (>40kg): initially 1000mg daily; increase at 2-week intervals by 1000mg/day to max 3000mg/day.
 Renal impairment: CrCl 50–80mL/min: 500mg–1000mg every 12hrs; CrCl 30–50mL/min: 250mg–750mg every 12hrs; CrCl <30mL/min: 250mg–500mg every 12hrs; ESRD patients on dialysis: 500mg–1000mg every 24hrs and a supplement of 250mg–500mg post-dialysis.

-Monitor for behavioral abnormalities, psychotic symptoms, somnolence, fatigue, coordination difficulties.
+Monitor for behavioral abnormalities, psychotic symptoms, somnolence, fatigue, and coordination difficulties.
 Suicidal behavior and ideation; monitor.
-Discontinue at the first sign of rash; do not resume if Stevens-Johnson syndrome or toxic epidermal necrolysis is suspected.
+Hematologic abnormalities: do CBCs in those experiencing significant weakness, pyrexia, recurrent infections, or coagulation disorders.
+Discontinue if signs/symptoms of anaphylaxis or angioedema develops.
+Discontinue at the 1st sign of rash; do not resume if SJS/TEN is suspected.
 Avoid abrupt cessation.
 Renal impairment.
 Elderly (consider monitoring renal function).
 Pregnancy (Cat.C); monitor carefully esp. during 3rd trimester.
+Labor & delivery.
 Nursing mothers: not recommended.

-Somnolence, asthenia, infection, dizziness; behavioral abnormalities (eg, anger, depression, anxiety, apathy), psychotic symptoms, coordination difficulties (eg, ataxia, abnormal gait), hematologic abnormalities, anaphylaxis (discontinue if occurs).
+Somnolence, asthenia, infection, dizziness; behavioral abnormalities (eg, anger, depression, anxiety, apathy), psychotic symptoms, coordination difficulties (eg, ataxia, abnormal gait), hematologic abnormalities, anaphylaxis, serious dermatological reactions.
 Children: also fatigue, aggression, nasal congestion, decreased appetite, irritability; BP increases in children 1 month–<4yrs (monitor).